Viacom's SpongeBob keeps rights to 'Krusty Krab' restaurant name

 “In the minds of consumers, The Krusty Krab identifies the source of products, which is Viacom, the creator of the ‘SpongeBob SquarePants’ fictional universe and its inhabitants,” Owen wrote.

-A lawyer for IJR and Ramos did not immediately respond to requests for comment.
+A lawyer for IJR and Ramos declined immediate comment.

 Ramos claimed not to have heard of The Krusty Krab when he began fishing for a name, and chose it after checking Google and finding no restaurants using that name.

+Viacom said it was pleased the court found that its rights in The Krusty Krab mark were “strong” and deserved protection.

-Viacom and its lawyers also did not immediately respond to requests for comment on Tuesday’s decision by the New Orleans-based appeals court, which upheld an April 2017 dismissal by U.S. District Judge Gray Miller in Houston.
+The decision by the New Orleans-based appeals court upheld an April 2017 ruling by U.S. District Judge Gray Miller in Houston.

 The case is Viacom International Inc v IJR Capital Investments LLC, 5th U.S. Circuit Court of Appeals, No. 17-20334.